 Chelsy Ratcliff is an Instructional Technologist who works primarily with the School of the Arts.
 She has a Master of Science in Instructional Design & Technology from Georgia State University.
 While in Atlanta, she designed and developed online professional development courses for the Georgia Department of Public Health.
 She also has experience in the classroom, teaching in multiple public school systems in Louisiana.
 Outside of work, Chelsy enjoys spending time with her family, exploring Charleston, and traveling.

 Jessica Smith, Instructional Technologist

 Jessica is an Instructional Technologist who works primarily with the School of Business.
 Jessica earned a Bachelors degree in Communication Studies from Longwood University followed by a Masters degree from Bowling Green State University.
 After a year as a special events coordinator, Jessica entered the University of Tennessee to pursue her Doctoral degree which she received in 2010.
 From 2012 to 2014, Jessica was a Visiting Assistant Professor in the Department of Communication at the College of Charleston.
-As an instructor, Jessica dove headfirst into the world of education technology and hasn’t surfaced since!
-She enjoys sharing her passion for tools and applications that will enhance engagement, deepen learning, increase efficacy, and empower both students and professors.
-Currently, she also adjuncts for the Department of Management & Marketing.
+She enjoys sharing her passion for tools and applications that will enhance engagement, deepen learning, and empower both students and professors.
 She enjoys British television shows, books by David Sedaris, music by Counting Crows, “slow jogging” in James Island County Park, and visiting the Marion Square Farmers Market.